hsf-training/analysis-essentials/python/scripting.md

 Finished
 ```

-The same result, but more cleanly expressed and with fewer lines of code!
+The same result is obtained, but more cleanly expressed and with fewer lines of code!

 [argparse]: https://docs.python.org/2/library/argparse.html